nicolasmiaguchiku/Feijuca.Auth/docs/index.md

 ## What is **Feijuca.Auth**?

-First of all, the name **Feijuca** is inspired by the iconic Brazilian dish **Feijoada**.
+First of all, the name **Feijuca** is inspired by the iconic Brazilian dish [Feijoada](https://theculturetrip.com/south-america/brazil/articles/a-brief-introduction-to-feijoada-brazils-national-dish).
 Since the creators are from Brazil, we wanted a name that is both fun and culturally relevant. **Feijuca** is a casual nickname for **Feijoada**, reflecting our connection to Brazilian culture.

 **Feijuca** is a project designed to simplify the integration with Keycloak.
 It offers two main modules: